theshadow27/docs-mcp-server/README.md

 A MCP server for fetching and searching 3rd party package documentation

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

-### Version Handling

-This server supports partial version matching, selecting the best available version based on these rules:

-- If no version is specified, the latest indexed version is used.
-- If a full version (e.g., `1.2.3`) is specified, that exact version is used, if available.
-- If a partial version (e.g., `1.2`) is specified, the latest matching version (e.g., `1.2.5`) is used.
-- If the specified version (full or partial) is not found, the server will attempt to find the closest preceding version.

 ## CLI Usage

 The `docs-mcp` CLI provides commands for managing documentation.
 To see available commands and options: